ianfhunter/ianfhunter.github.io/script/README.md

 The script will bug because **I don't check folder** (It's volontary).
 In this unique case, you need to rename one of the files.

 ## Options
-### About the private folder
-The private folder create a secondary collection, it prevents file to appear in the search, so it create a sort of "second blog" more secret.
-To create a "private" file, just use `private: true` in your frontmatter.

 ### Share all
 By adding, in the yaml of your file, the key `share: true`, you allow the script to publish the file.
 In fact, the script will read all the files in your vault before selecting the ones meeting the condition.